 1. Real-time wholesale usage charges (¢/kWh costs)

 With Amber, the price you pay for electricity is adjusted every 30 minutes based on the current wholesale price.

 Amber’s wholesale price is made up of the following components:

-Network usage costs - a set price per kWh we must pay to use the poles and wires, and pay the people who maintain them (they’re called your local “network” in energy industry lingo).
+Network usage costs (Delivery Costs) - a set price per kWh we must pay to use the poles and wires, and pay the people who maintain them (they’re called your local “network” in energy industry lingo).

 Other costs - regulatory compliance costs, carbon offset costs, and a half a cent per kWh hedge used to fund our fair pricing guarantee.

 We pass through these wholesale prices at the cost of supplying this power to your home, with no retail markup.